 Introduction to the ideas and tools economists use to understand human behavior constrained by scarce resources.
 Analytical tools introduced include supply and demand analysis, elasticities, models of perfect and imperfect competition.
 These tools will be used to study topics such as consumer and producer decision making, taxation, environmental quality and health care.
 Three hours per week.
 Meets General Education IIIB or IIIC (Prior to Fall 2008: IIB).

 Principles of econometric model building, empirical testing and statistical inference.
 Introduction to the theory and application of time series and limited dependents variable models.
-Prerequisites: C or better in all of the following: ECON 211, ECON 212, ECON 230, MATH 155, MATH 160 (or 201).
+Prerequisites: C or better in all of the following: ECON 211, ECON 212, ECON 230 (or MATH 202), MATH 155, MATH 160 (or 201).
 Three hours per week.